balennouri/balen-project1/README.md

 ## Future Features

 For this project I needed to have three pages with a working navigation bar, and some more features.
-For the future I plan to add this stuff down below.
+So I focused on doing that part first.
+For the future I plan to add, those features that you can see below.

 - More information about myself and training on the About Me page.
 - More videos and pictures to the gallery.